redstone99/hass-alert2/README.md

 ## Front-end UI

-We recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), which includes a card for conveniently viewing and managing Alert2 alerts.
+We recommend also installing the [Alert2 UI](https://github.com/redstone99/hass-alert2-ui), which includes a card for compactly viewing and managing Alert2 alerts.
 It also enhances the information shown in the "more-info" dialog when viewing Alert2 entities.

 ![Alert2 overview card](resources/overview.png)